10 End of the Year Science Activities for Middle School You Don’t Want to Miss

 - Create a track with meter sticks taped to the floor.
 I try to make the track about half a car wider than the width of the cars.

-- I offer minimal supplies to the students to design their car – construction paper, tape, straws, and toothpicks.
+- I provide students with minimal supplies to design their cars, including construction paper, tape, straws, and toothpicks.
 I let them use anything they might have in their backpack to encourage creativity.

 - Set the fan at the end of the track and allow students to test their cars and revise.